Click to log in to the APC Site

 Commitment to continued growth and life-long learning is the hallmark of a professional.
 Once a Certified Paralegal's career is launched, there will be a need for advanced CLE programs as one changes areas of practice, or is met with more challenging assignments.
 The Advanced Paralegal Certification program is designed to recognize this effort.

 Advanced Paralegal Certification is available to those with a current Certified Paralegal certification.
 The advanced certification programs are written with the understanding that a person seeking advanced certification has already mastered the Certified Paralegal examination and has demonstrated knowledge and skills in areas of written communications, legal research, ethics, judgment and legal analysis, the American legal system, as well as general knowledge of business organizations, civil litigation and contracts.

-NALA Advanced Paralegal Certification courses may be accessed through apps in the Apple Store and Google Play.
+NALA Advanced Paralegal Certification courses may be accessed through apps in Google Play.

 The Certified Paralegal certification program offers professional certification for paralegals immediately upon completion of their training.
 In 1982, NALA instituted the CLA Specialty program, to recognize a Certified Paralegal's specialized knowledge in a specialty area of practice.
 In 2002, a special task force was appointed to look at the CLA Specialty Certification program and see if changes were needed.
 The Task Force determined it was time to redesign and restructure the program.
 The result is the Advanced Paralegal Certification program, a web-based, curriculum based certification program.